Staff will provide a progress report on Facility-Based Mobile Source Measures to the Governing Board's Mobile Source Committee on October 20, 2017

 How can I find out more about financial incentives that SCAQMD is pursuing?

 SCAQMD is undertaking an effort to secure incentive funding for the implementation of the 2016 AQMP that is separate from FBMSM development.
-More information regarding this effort will be made available soon.
+More information regarding this effort is available here.
+Information regarding existing incentive programs can be found here.

 How can I find out more about lower emission technologies?